JuhaLuukkonen/react-redux-notes-app/README.md

 You can change destination folder from browsers extra settings and from downloads section to ask where and what format to save(gif, png, jpg, jpeg).

-This is the official repository of the application built in the second part of the Medium article
+This is the personal repository of the application built in the second part of the Medium article
 *"The only introduction to Redux (and React-Redux) you’ll ever need"*,
 which you can find [here](https://medium.com/@h.stevanoski/the-only-introduction-to-redux-and-react-redux-youll-ever-need-8ce5da9e53c6).